GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex5_evaluating_assemblies.md

              --references-list ref_genomes.txt --max-ref-number 21 -t 10
 ```

 By now, you should be getting familiar enough with the console to understand what most of the parameters here refer to.
 The one parameter that needs explanation is the `--max-ref-number` flag, which we have set to 21.
 This caps the maximum number of reference genomes to be downloaded from NCBI which we do in the interest of speed.
-Since there are 21 names in the file `ref_genomes.txt` (10 prokaryote species and 11 viruses), `MetaQUAST` will download one of each.
-If we increase the number we will start to get multiple references per name provided which is usually desirable.
+Since there are 21 taxa in the file `ref_genomes.txt` (10 prokaryote species and 11 viruses), `MetaQUAST` will download one reference genome for each.
+If we increase  the `--max-ref-number` flag we will start to get multiple reference genomes per taxa provided which is usually desirable.

 We will now look at a few interesting assembly comparisons.